pretix/pretix/doc/api/resources/events.rst

                                  attribute with values of 100 for "tickets available", values less than 100 for "tickets sold out or reserved", and ``null`` for "status unknown".
 These values might be served from a cache.
 This parameter can make the response slow.
+   :query search: Only return events matching a given search query.
    :param organizer: The ``slug`` field of a valid organizer
    :statuscode 200: no error
    :statuscode 401: Authentication failure